 If the largest standard size of 330cm (that is 230 + 2 leaves of 50cm each) is not big enough for you then we can make to order practically any size though of course, the construction may need to be adjusted.
 This may include having extra supporting legs or even making the table in sections that can be pushed together seamlessly.

 Another timeless design is this Chippendale styled dining table with central pedestals.
 There is the characteristic Chippendale rope carving (sometimes referred to as pie crust carving) around the top and the ball and claw feet on the three legged pedestals.

-This model also can be ordered with rectangular or D ends.
-Again it comes in all the standard sizes above as well as bespoke sizes as a conference table or for a large residence.
+These models are available rectangular, D ends, oval end, round and even square if required.
+Again they come in all the standard sizes above as well as bespoke sizes maybe as a conference table or over sized for a large residence.